Peta Stephens

 Peta Stephens (born 15 April 1978) is a former Australian netball player.
 Between 1997 and 2009, Stephens played for Queensland Firebirds.
-She played for Firebirds in both the Commonwealth Bank Trophy and ANZ Championship eras.
-She captained Firebirds between 2006 and 2009.
-She also played with the Australian Institute of Sport, Canterbury Flames and Canterbury Tactix.
+She played for Firebirds in both the Commonwealth Bank Trophy and ANZ Championship eras and captained Firebirds between 2006 and 2009.
+She also played with the Australian Institute of Sport, and for New Zealand Teams Canterbury Flames and Canterbury Tactix, gaining experience in both Australian and New Zealand netball competitions.

 Playing career

 Early years

 Between 1995 and 2000, Stephens represented Queensland in the Australian National Netball Championships at under-19, under-21 and Open levels.

 Between 1997 and 1998, she played for the Australian Institute of Sport.
 Between 1996 and 1999, she also featured in Australia under-21 squads.

 Queensland Firebirds

 Between 1997 and 2003, and again from 2005 until 2009, Stephens played for Queensland Firebirds.
 She played for Firebirds in both the Commonwealth Bank Trophy and ANZ Championship eras.
 She captained Firebirds between 2006 and 2009.
 On 1 June 2007, she played her 100th match for Firebirds in a 54–45 win against Hunter Jaegers.